Communication Design (Graphic Design)

 Qualifying students will be instructed regarding purchase requirements.
 Students should NOT purchase a laptop without consulting their professor in Art 2388.

-Admission to the Communication Design Program
+Admission to the Communication Design (Graphic Design) Program

 Admission to the Communication Design program requires specific course requirements and a portfolio review.
 Being admitted to Texas Tech University does not guarantee admission to the Communication Design Program.